OurHeritageOurStories/miiifybot/README.md

 ## Introduction

-Miiify is a Discord chatbot for integration into Mozilla Hubs.
+Miiifybot is a Discord chatbot for integration into Mozilla Hubs.
 It builds on technology available in [Miiify](https://github.com/nationalarchives/miiify) to allow the community to interact with content displayed in a 3D virtual gallery.
 Users can learn about the content on display and also contribute back their knowledge.
 All contributions go through a review process before being accessible within the platform or within IIIF viewers.

 ## Chatbot commands